 explore avenues for follow-on project seed‑funding

-Your proposed partner should not be part of an exisiting research or commercial relationship but a new opportunity you are seeking to explore.
+Priming Grants were not designed to fund ongoing research costs, or to support existing collaborative activities.The proposed partner should not be part of an exisiting research or commercial relationship but a new opportunity being sought.

-Priming grants are not intended for use to support research projects on SMEs, commercialisation or entrepreneurial activities.
-They are solely intended to promote translational activities between entities which lead to new innovations in products or services.
+Priming grants were not intended for use to support research projects on SMEs, commercialisation or entrepreneurial activities.
+They were solely intended to promote translational activities between entities which lead to new innovations in products or services.

 The Priming Grant funding may be matched by the overseas partners although this is not obligatory.

-Priming Grants offer total funding of $7,000 AUD/applicant to eligible SME-researcher partnerships for activities preparing cooperative, international R&D projects or facilitating technology solutions.
+Priming Grants offered total funding of $7,000 AUD/applicant to eligible SME-researcher partnerships for activities preparing cooperative, international R&D projects or facilitating technology solutions.

-Priming Grants are only open to Australian-based Researchers and Australian-based SMEs who must be the primary applicants.
-No applications will be received from international partners.
+Priming Grants were only open to Australian-based Researchers and Australian-based SMEs who must be the primary applicants.